peterhinch/micropython-mqtt/GATEWAY.md

 In the event of a `"NAK"` the behaviour of the link depends on whether the synchronous or asynchronous version is running.
 The asynchronous `publish` pauses until publication is complete.
 The synchronous version returns `False`.
-The synchronous appication can keep trying to send the next message until a `True` value occurs.
+The synchronous application can keep trying to send the next message until a `True` value occurs.

 The gateway will publish status messages indicating connection state.